quantiota/SKA-Navier-Stokes/README.md

 **A universal tool for detecting the loss of predictability in complex systems, powered by Structured Knowledge Accumulation (SKA).**

+---

+> **Key Insight:**
+> SKA uncovers the real-time “information geometry” of fluid flows—quantifying when a system is knowable, when it becomes unpredictable, and how knowledge evolves—**directly from the data, with no need for solving the Navier–Stokes equations.**

 ## Overview

 This repository demonstrates the use of **SKA (Structured Knowledge Accumulation)** for real-time analysis of time series from fluid flows governed by the Navier–Stokes equations.
 We focus on detecting and visualizing the transition from **laminar (predictable) flow to turbulence (chaotic, unpredictable)**—a fundamental challenge in physics and engineering.

 ## Why SKA?

-Unlike traditional approaches, SKA requires no explicit solution of the governing equations.
-It extracts the hidden information geometry, knowledge evolution, and predictability landscape directly from measured or simulated data—opening new doors for analysis and understanding even when the underlying physics is unknown or unsolvable.
+Traditional tools require modeling and simulation of the full equations of motion, often with high computational cost and expert tuning. **SKA, by contrast, is a data-driven approach:** it detects predictability loss, regime transitions, and hidden information structure by simply “watching” the data—making it universal and equation-free.

-* **Laminar regime:** SKA entropy is low and periodic (high predictability)
+- **Laminar regime:** SKA entropy is low and periodic (high predictability)
-* **Transition:** SKA entropy rises sharply (loss of predictability)
+- **Transition:** SKA entropy rises sharply (loss of predictability)
-* **Turbulence:** SKA entropy remains high and irregular (chaos)
+- **Turbulence:** SKA entropy remains high and irregular (chaos)

 ## Example Use Case

-* **Input:**
+- **Input:**
   Velocity or pressure time series from an experiment or simulation showing laminar–turbulent transition.
-* **Output:**
+- **Output:**
   Plots of SKA entropy and knowledge, phase-locked to laminar flow, and spiking as turbulence begins.

 ## Folder Structure

-* `data/` — Example datasets (or scripts to download/simulate)
+- `data/` — Example datasets (or scripts to download/simulate)
-* `notebooks/` — Jupyter notebooks for SKA analysis and plotting
+- `notebooks/` — Jupyter notebooks for SKA analysis and plotting
-* `src/` — Core SKA functions (existing SKA modules)
+- `src/` — Core SKA functions (existing SKA modules)
-* `figures/` — Publication-quality figures showing entropy during transitions
+- `figures/` — Publication-quality figures showing entropy during transitions

 ## Getting Started